coloringchaos/web-spring-16/_posts/2016-01-28-html-notes.md

 </video>
 {% endhighlight %}

+The reason you include two different sources is to account for different browser support.
+See more about browser support for the `<video>` element at [w3school](http://www.w3schools.com/html/html5_video.asp).

 The **controls** attribute adds video controls, like play, pause, and volume.

 It is a good idea to always include **width** and **height** attributes.